euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

     \Omega(k) = \phi_1 \Omega(k-1) + \dots +  \phi_p \Omega(k-p) +  \varepsilon(k)

 where :math:`p` is the order of the model and :math:`\varepsilon(k)` is a series independent random variables.
-Equation indeed yields a Markovian process, using the lagged observations of the speed :math:`\Omega(k-1), \dots, \Omega(k-p)` as state variables.
+Equation (:ref:`eq-ar-p`) indeed yields a Markovian process, using the lagged observations of the speed :math:`\Omega(k-1), \dots, \Omega(k-p)` as state variables.